kyang5/coursedescriptions/source/courses/comp425.rst

 Description
 --------------------
-This course will teach students how to design Rapid Application Development using an integrated development environment such as the .NET framework and methodology.
+This course will teach students how to design a Rapid Application Development using an integrated development environment such as the .NET framework and methodology.
 It is designed to support object-oriented programming concepts.

 Outcome